CostaLab/sc2marker/README.md

 All code and R object needed to generate the results of sc2marker manuscript can be found in [zenodo](https://zenodo.org/record/5854754#.YeknMf7MKUm).

 The scripts below reproduce individual analysis.
-Please check packages installation and R path configuration before running these scripts.
+Please note that some packages might require manual installation ( 'seurat-data' and 'ggsci').
+Also, configure your R paths before running these scripts.

 ### Code for MCA Spleen (Mouse)
 Example for MCA-Spleen in [Rmarkdown](Example_MCA_Spleen.Rmd) format and in [html](Example_MCA_Spleen.html) format.